 Turn off data sharing with Google.
 This is done by unchecking the Data Sharing Settings under Account Settings.
 For more info check this link.

 Do not allow Google to process the entire IP address (Anonymize IP).
 By adding an extra piece of code to your Google Analytics tracking code, the last part of the website visitor’s IP address will be deleted.
 You can find this piece of code here.

 When you are working with Google Tag Manager you can also make some adjustments to get anonymized IP addresses.
 To do this, log on to Google Tag Manager.

 Make a new variable with the type Settings of Google Analytics.
 Add a new field and fill in “anonymizeIp” with the value ‘true”.

 For Complianz Users, who enable UA Statistics through the plugin, adding anonymize_ip is done automatically if the answers in the wizard conclude you have followed the steps in this article:-)

 Step 4 – Check if user ID function has been disabled

 Check if the user ID feature is disabled.
-This allows you to link surfing behavior of different devices and multiple sessions, which is not allowed without permission.
+This allows you to link surfing behaviour of different devices and multiple sessions, which is not allowed without permission.
 Disable this in Property Settings, Tracking info, and then User ID (user ID).
 For more info click this link.